The Gifts Business Travelers Will Take on Every Trip

 To buy: uncommongoods.com, $45

-Made in Italy, this chic zippered wallet has ample pockets and slots inside, ensuring documents, credit cards, and money all stay perfectly compartmentalized.
+Made in the USA, this chic zippered wallet has ample pockets and slots inside, ensuring documents, credit cards, and money all stay perfectly compartmentalized.
 (No scrounging around for that paper boarding pass that somehow got jumbled up with some foreign bills.)
-Bonus: The wallet comes with a matching passport case.

 It’s human nature to closely associate certain scents with certain places, which is why these location-specific, hand-poured candles are ideal for sprucing up a hotel room during an extended business trip.
 The 21 different versions cover a wide spread of U.S. cities and states, including Los Angeles (citrus with a hit of sea breeze) and Texas (leather, pine, lemon, and sage, among other notes).